markandtwin/APALORD/README.md

 - R package: `devtools` (for installation)
 - Input files:
   - GTF annotation file (e.g., `hg38_chr21.gtf.gz`)
-  - Preprocessed long read RNA-seq data (e.g., output of IsoQuant) for two groups
+  - Preprocessed long read RNA-seq data (e.g., output of IsoQuant) for two groups.
+When using IsoQuant output as input for APALORD, make sure you have `OUT.corrected_reads.bed.gz` and `OUT.read_assignments.tsv.gz` in the output directory.
+For IsoQuant<=3.10, it's default.
+For IsoQuant>=3.11, use `--large_output read_assignments corrected_bed` to make sure they are kept in the output.

 ### Install APALORD